anthony-spedaliere/circom-three-factorization-problem/README.md

 where:

 - x1, x2, x3 are the input factors
-- x4 is the input product to verify
+- x4 is the output product to verify

 ## Features